Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-android.rst

             :alt: Install certificate

     .. group-tab:: Android v12

+        .. tip:: Some phones running Android v12 will work, others won't.
+It depends on the vendor.
+Most Androids running v12 that we have tested do work with the exception of the Samsung Galaxy S10 which does not.

         Tap **Settings > Security > Advanced > Encryption and Credentials > Install from Storage** and select your "Embassy Local Root CA" certificate.